 If you’re not sure you’ll be able to stick to this schedule, gamifying your routine might help.
 Tons of apps help people form good habits.
 With HabitMinder, for example, you can make your own set of habits and track your progress.

 Don’t worry if you only spend a little time on your routine, it’s your emotional state – your state of mind – that matters, not the duration.
-The most important point is that you find your perfect routine and a comfortable schedule that works best for you and lets you be the best version of yourself.
+The most important point is that you find your perfect morning routine ideas and a comfortable schedule that works best for you and lets you be the best version of yourself.